Yasmin-FY/AIRA-F/README.md

 ## Risk Calculation
 Here is the formula for determining the total risk score based on the above factors with their various weights.
-The final score is out of a total possible maximum value of 30.
-Below is the formula for determining the score.
+The final score is out of a total possible maximum value of X. Below is the formula for determining the score.

 ```
-Total Score = Base Score x Mitigation Score
+Total Score = Base Score - Mitigation Score
-Base Score: ((PhSI + MHI + VPI ) x (UT) x (1+MBI)
+Base Score: ((PhSI + MHI + VPI ) x (UT) x (1+MBI))/3
-Mitigation Score: 1-((TPS+TRS)/6)
+Mitigation Score: TPS+TRS

 ```
 *UT can set the total score to zero to reflect that no system can be to 100% perfect if the user acts serverly malicious*